 After a long delay, we are excited to announce that the well at Graceland International School is finally being drilled, the delay was caused by the the fact that the raining season made the soil waterlogged, now that the dry season has arrived work began in earnest.
 This well is vital for the provision of clean safe, drinking water for the school.
 The well will not only serve the school, but also the adjoining Graceland Hospital, opened last October.

-Our partners in Nigeria have pointed out that this well will eventually save the school a lot of money, because up until now they have had to purchase drinking water for the students and staff.
+Our partners in Nigeria have pointed out that this well will eventually save the school a lot of money.
+Up until now they have had to purchase drinking water for the students and staff.

-The photo on the top right of the collage shows the supports for the large storage tank from which water will be piped to both the school and the hospital.
-The other three show the forms that well house the well apparatus and pump.
+The photo on the top left of the collage shows the supports for the large storage tank from which water will be piped to both the school and the hospital.
+The other photos show the forms that will house the well apparatus and pump.